zlogic/mendix-docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 #### Improvements

-* We made an update to how you purchase cloud resource packs!
-Starting now, you will use [cloud tokens](/control-center/entitlements/#cloud-tokens) instead of cloud credits to complete your purchases.
-This change simplifies the purchasing process and enhances the overall user experience.
+* We introduced cloud tokens for your cloud resource pack purchases!
+Starting now, you will use [cloud tokens](/control-center/entitlements/#cloud-tokens) instead of cloud credits to complete your cloud resource purchases.
+With the transitioning from cloud credits to cloud tokens, Mendix is paving the way for a more streamlined and flexible approach to purchasing and switching between Mendix Cloud products.

 ### October 17, 2024